mergesort/Bodega/README.md

 ### Further Exploration

-Bodega is very useful on it's own for saving files and objects to disk, but it's made even more powerful by using [Boutique](https://github.com/mergesort/Boutique).
+Bodega is very useful on its own for saving files and objects to disk, but it's made even more powerful by using [Boutique](https://github.com/mergesort/Boutique).
 Boutique is a `Store` and serves as the foundation of a Model View Controller Store architecture I've developed.
 MVCS brings together the familiarity and simplicity of the [MVC architecture](https://developer.apple.com/library/archive/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html) you know and love with the power of a `Store`, to give your app a simple but well-defined state management and data architecture.

 If you'd like to learn more about how it works you can read about the philosophy in a [blog post](https://build.ms/2022/06/22/model-view-controller-store) where I explore MVCS for SwiftUI, and you can find a reference implementation of an offline-ready realtime updating MVCS app powered by Boutique in this [repo](https://github.com/mergesort/MVCS).